One of the methods writers use to jumpstart relationships. A variety of Samaritan Relationship Starter

 - Seiji Sawamura saves Takako Ayase in Midori no Hibi from a band of delinquents that were dragging her away.
 She falls in love shortly afterward when she sees him letting himself get beaten up without resorting to violence (fighting back) in order to save a friend and defuse the gang's grudge.

 - Mobile Suit Victory Gundam has a very twisted example on the antagonists side when Katejina Loos falls for Chronocle Asher when he saves her from getting raped.
-By the end of the series, she becomes the most evil woman in Gundam, if not the most evil character period.
+By the end of the series, she's gone from a Jerk Witha Heart Of Gold to a murderous lunatic, and it's unclear how much of it is his fault.

 - Also played with in an episode of Full Metal Panic?
 Fumoffu: the karate club's strategy for a "flirting contest" involves dressing up three of its members as thugs and having them accost young women so that Tsubaki can come to their rescue.
 It backfires spectacularly when the crowd of girls he's "rescued" in this fashion find out it was for a contest.